 More effort must be made by health authorities to make doctors and the public aware of the basic facts of Lyme disease.

-Public Health England have responded by issuing an awareness leaflet for GPs in 2013, a suggested referral pathway in 2014, and more public awareness in 2015 and 2016.
+Public Health England responded by issuing an awareness leaflet for GPs in 2013, a suggested referral pathway in 2014, and more public awareness in 2015 and 2016.
+A NICE guideline was issued in April 2018 and this will help raise awareness amongst health professionals.
 The big nut, though, is still to crack – the consultants.
 This needs action by the doctors’ professional bodies.

 Action on Research

-LDA has completed documentation of a large number of confirmed uncertainties in the diagnosis and treatment of Lyme disease.
-Funding is badly needed to form these into research proposals.
+LDA completed documentation of a large number of confirmed uncertainties in the diagnosis and treatment of Lyme disease back in 2013.
+NICE have now confirmed these uncertainties and funding is badly needed to form these into research proposals.
 Although there is some UK research on ticks, there are huge gaps in our knowledge of UK Lyme disease.

 Our Lobby Work So Far